Residents with local ties keep an eye as Puerto Rico is lashed by drenching rain

-Former Lancaster city resident Olga González was in Puerto Rico when Hurricane Maria devasted the island, killing nearly 3,000 people and destroying its power grid.
+Former Lancaster city resident Olga González was in Puerto Rico when Hurricane Maria devastated the island, killing nearly 3,000 people and destroying its power grid.

 Almost five years to the day that the powerful storm pummeled the island, Hurricane Fiona made landfall there Sunday afternoon, bringing with it torrential rains.